q3-MuPa: Quick, Quiet, Quantitative Multi-Parametric MRI using Physics-Informed Diffusion Models: Experiments

 \subsubsection{Evaluation on Phantom}

-For the evaluations on real-scan datasets, we included the baseline dictionary matching (DictMatch) method for comparison.
-We quantitatively evaluated each method on the NIST/ISMRM phantom, using the nominal values (at 3.0T, 22\textcelsius) as reference.
-T1 and T2 mapping accuracy was assessed using the corresponding layers of spheres in the phantom.
-For each method, the spheres were segmented from the generated maps, and the mean T1 or T2 values within each sphere were computed and compared with the reference values.
-The experiments and comparison were under the \textit{long} MuPa-ZTE setting.
+Quantitative evaluation on real data was first performed using the NIST/ISMRM phantom, with reference values specified at 3.0T and 22\textcelsius.
+T1 and T2 mapping accuracy were assessed using the corresponding layers of spheres in the phantom.
+For each method, spheres were segmented from the reconstructed maps, and the mean T1 or T2 values within each sphere were computed and compared with the reference values.
+All phantom experiments were conducted under the nominal MuPa-ZTE acquisition.